TIY-ATL-ROR-2015-Sep/course-notes/postwork.md

   * It builds on and reinforces your existing knowledge of plain old Ruby.
   * It isn't focused on Rails apps, it's focused on *fundamentals*, good problem solving, decomposition, and how to write **elegant, good code**.
-  * It will greatly deepen your understanding of the whys and hows of Object Orientation.
+  * It will deepen your understanding of the whys and hows of Object Orientation.

 [poodr]: http://www.poodr.com